ubccr/xdmod/docs/howto-summary-charts.md

-The base summary charts (the ones included with a install of Open XDMoD) are included implicity for any user role if the field `summary_charts` is absent for that role in both `roles.json` and any files in `roles.d`.
+The base summary charts (the ones included with a install of Open XDMoD) are included implicity for any user role if the field `summary_charts` is absent for that role in both `roles.json` and in `roles.d`.
 If `summary_charts` contains any charts, those override displaying any of the summary charts.

 By default:
 * The role "pub" - which is applied to any users who are not logged in - has no `summary_charts` field and so implictly uses the base summary charts.